ChainSafe/Multix/.github/pull_request_template.md

 - [ ] Change inspected in the mobile web ui

 #### Compatibility
-- [ ] Functionality of change validated with a connected multisig
+- [ ] Functionality of change validated with a connected account with multisig
 - [ ] Applicable elements hidden / disabled for watched accounts

 #### Maintenance